NeneWang/docs/jou-project/corp-visualizer.md

 ![[Pasted image 20240627143922.png]]

-> Here you can see that it does correctly start logging  events  @2:38 pm
+> Here you can see that it does correctly start logging  events  @2:36-38 pm

+From the new